hongluzhou/composer/README.md

 To use the Olympic split of the Volleyball dataset, simply set `olympic_split` in the config yml file to be `True`.

 ### Collective Activity
-Please refer to [this website](https://cvgl.stanford.edu/projects/collective/collectiveActivity.html) for details on this dataset and obtaining the annotations and video frames.
+Please refer to [this website](https://cvgl.stanford.edu/projects/collective/collectiveActivity.html) for details on this dataset and obtaining the video frames.
-For easier reproducibility, we will also zip and upload the data folder with keypoints extracted.
+For easier reproducibility, we have zipped and uploaded the Collective Activity data folder that we used, and you can download the data using [this link](https://drive.google.com/file/d/1_KkKyweMZdnxtTByPebOgO1JVCMV_1Pa/view?usp=sharing).
+The folder contains the following files and subdirectories:
+- collective/
+    - videos/
+    - joints/
+    - annotations.pkl
+    - tracks_normalized.pkl
+    - tracks_normalized_with_person_action_label.pkl

 ### Keypoint Extraction Using HRNet
-We use [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) for keypoint extraction, and the code we modified to perform keypoint extraction on the Volleyball dataset will be available at [this repo](https://github.com/hongluzhou/hrnet_pose_extract).
+We use [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) for keypoint extraction, and the code we modified to perform keypoint extraction on the Volleyball dataset is available at [this repo](https://github.com/hongluzhou/hrnet_pose_extract).

 # Train
 First, please modify `dataset_dir` in the config yml file to the path where you put the downloaded dataset.